vijitVM/Chat-with-PDF/README.md

 ## Install and Usage

-To insall to lcoal system:
+To install to lcoal system:
 1. Use the Git command Line for either macOS, Linux or Windows to fork this repository to your Local Machine

 2. In the App.py look at all the packages and install them.